-Top tips to help you choose your ideal table tennis table.
+Top tips to help you choose your best table tennis table.

-In this six-part series, we're looking at how to choose the right table tennis table for YOU.
+In this six-part series, we're looking at how to choose the best table tennis table for YOU.

 With so many different tables to choose from, and with some tables costing a lot of money, it's important that you make the right decision.